hacksu/git-and-gh-pages/README.md

 Refresh your browser and you should see your README being displayed!
 Now anyone with an internet connection could download your repo, make changes to it, and then ask you to bring the changes into the main repo.
 GitHub also offers more than just repository hosting.
 They offer a whole suite of project organization tools.
 They can be found in the tabs at the top, such as "Issues", "Pull Requests", and "projects".

 Issues is a list of changes that need to be made to the project, pull requests are possible fixes for those issues submitted by people who want to contribute to the project, and projects are collections of issues.
 If you click the "Settings" tab, you will be taken to your repo settings.
-Scroll down and click on "Pages".
+On the left hand side, click the option called "Pages".

 ### Pages